How to Scale and Automate Your Online Business 2021

 - Presentations (PowerPoint files or PDF documents)

 All of these different formats allow you to showcase your expertise and make your target audience aware of what you have to offer.
 You should start by adding valuable posts to your website and then use social platforms to spread the word even further.

 You can outsource the creation of your content.
 There are good content writers that will create this for you.
 All you have to do then is post it on your website and your social media accounts.

 Something that many online business owners overlook is video marketing.
 People prefer to watch videos far more than they will read blog posts, so you should be creating as many videos for your business as you can and sharing them on YouTube and Facebook.

 Email marketing works really well but it is overlooked by a lot of online business owners.
 Not everyone that visits your website is going to purchase your products or services the first time around.
 In fact, most of them won’t.

 If you do not have a way to capture details of your visitors then you run the risk of losing them forever.
-You can offer your visitors something of value in exchange for their email address.
-This could be a report on PDF format or a special video that is not available to the public for example.
+You can offer your visitors something of value in exchange for their email addresses.
+This could be a report in PDF format or a special video that is not available to the public for example.

 You will need to use an autoresponder service to build a list of subscribers and be able to send them automated emails and broadcast emails.

 It is a good idea to create a sequence of emails that go out automatically as soon as someone becomes a subscriber.
 You can present offers in these emails to increase your sales.

 Email marketing works but you need to be smarter than ever these days to get your emails opened and the links within them clicked.
 Most people receive far too many emails so you need to use subject lines that will stand out in their inbox.